farishaummimath/namaste-react/31-12-2022/assignment/readme.md

      5. HTTPS

   #  What is `.gitignore`?
 What should we add and not add into it?
+      gitignore - Specifies intentionally untracked files to ignore

+      We can include following
+        1. Runtime files such as log, lock, cache, or temporary files.
+        2. Files with sensitive information, such as passwords or API keys.
+        3. Compiled code, such as .class or .o.
+        4. Dependency directories, such as /vendor or /node_modules .
+        5. Build directories, such as /public, /out, or /dist.
+        6. System files like .DS_Store or Thumbs.db
+        7. IDE or text editor configuration files.

-  #  What is the difference between `package.json` and `package-lock.json`
+  #  What is the difference between `package.json` and `package-lock.json`?

+1. In Node.js, package.json is a versioning file used to install multiple packages in your project.
+As you initialize your node application, you will see three files installed in your app that is node_modules, package.json, and package.lock.json.
+ 2. A package.json file contains metadata about the project and also the functional dependencies that is required by the application.
+ 3. A package.lock.json is created for locking the dependency with the installed version.
+It will install the exact latest version of that package in your application and save it in package.json.
+  Let’s say if the current version of the package is 1.3.2 then it will save the version with (^) sign.
+Here caret(^) means, it will support any higher version with major version 1 for eg. 1.2.2.

   #  Why should I not modify `package-lock.json`?

   #  What is `node_modules` ?
 Is it a good idea to push that on git?
   #  What is the `dist` folder?
   #  What is `browserlists`